Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Depending on your fitness and training level, you may also want to record other information concerning:

 Keep track of your pulse rate.
-Take two readings, one before you begin exercising and one at peak activity.
+Take 2 readings, 1 before you begin exercising and 1 at peak activity.
 Be sure to stay within your target heart zone.

 Track how many hours of sleep you get.
-See how this entry affects your performance.
+See how this affects your performance.

 Keep track of your weight.
 You'll notice regular exercise helps you lose extra pounds and maintain a healthful weight.